skante93/algofab/workflows/run_algorithm/workflow.md

 ## Workflow Components

-There is only one workflow component described below.

 ### WFC 1: Download the Algorithm

 This algorithm is in actual fact an Algofab resource and, in order to download one of its versions, you need and HTTP request in the following format :

 <pre>
 	GET <@APIServer>/resource/<@GifferID>/version/<@versionID>/download?agreement=agreementVersion&licence=licenceVersion
 </pre>